ECAP5/ECAP5-TREQ/docs/source/traceability_matrix.rst

 Matrix format
 -------------

 The traceability matrix is a table stored as csv file.
 On each row, the first cell is a check and the following checks are the requirements traced to the check.
-An additional row marked as ``__UNTRACEABLE__`` contains requirements that shall be marked untraceable.
+A additional rows marked as ``__UNTRACEABLE__`` contain requirements that shall be marked untraceable with a justification.

 The following table is a representation of a sample traceability matrix :